 John M. Hehn, Jr., Executive Director, Florida Presbyterian Homes., Inc.

-John M. Hehn, Jr. is a respected professional in the healthcare industry, with more than 12 years of experience in medical executive administration.
-Mr. Hehn is the Executive Director of Florida Presbyterian Homes, Inc., a 300 resident continuing care retirement community with residents in single family houses, apartments, assisted living and a forty bed skilled nursing center.
+John M. Hehn, Jr. is a respected professional in the healthcare industry, with more than 20 years of experience in health care administration.
+Mr. Hehn is the Executive Director of Florida Presbyterian Homes, Inc., a 300 resident continuing care retirement community with residents in single family houses, apartments, assisted living and a forty eight bed skilled nursing center.
+Florida Presbyterian Homes is accredited by CARF-CCAC and is a five time recipient of the Governor’s Gold Seal for excellence in long term care.
 From 1992 to 2003, Mr. Hehn was an executive with BayCare Health System.
-His previous positions included, director of support services and director of ambulatory services for St. Anthony's Hospital, real estate manager for BayCare, and assistant administrator of planning and development for South Florida Baptist Hospital.
-Before venturing into the healthcare field, Mr. Hehn was a commercial real estate appraiser with McGrath Appraisal Consultants and national sales manager for Elkhart Products Corporation.
-A committed civic advocate, he has served as trustee and active elder for First Presbyterian Church, member of the church and society committee for Tampa Bay Presbyterian and member of Cedar Kirk Committee.
-Mr. Hehn earned his Bachelor of Arts in Marketing at the University of South Carolina and his Masters degree in Finance at New York University.
+Mr. Hehn earned his Bachelor of Arts in Marketing at the University of South Carolina and his Master’s degree in Finance at New York University.

 Return to Top

-Karen Holbrook, Ph.D., Vice President for Research and Innovation at USF
+Paul Sanberg, Ph.D., D.Sc., Senior Vice President for Research & Innovation at USF